 Hannah Nordhaus is a journalist and author of The Beekeeper’s Lament (HarperCollins, 2011) and American Ghost (HarperCollins, 2015).
 She writes about history, science and the natural world for National Geographic, Scientific American and many other publications.
-She is currently a National Geographic Storytelling Fellow.
+She is a 2019 National Geographic Storytelling Fellow and National Geographic Explorer.

 Hannah’s first book, The Beekeeper’s Lament, is a non-fiction portrait of a fourth-generation beekeeper in the middle of a strange and sobering honey bee die-off.
 The Beekeeper’s Lament was a PEN Center USA Book Awards finalist, a Colorado Book Awards finalist, and a National Federation of Press Women Book Award winner.

 Her most recent book, American Ghost, untangles the life and legend of Hannah’s great-great-grandmother, Julia Staab, who traveled the Santa Fe Trail to New Mexico in 1866 as a mail-order bride.
 American Ghost was winner of the WILLA Literary Awards, the Seven Sisters Book Awards, NM-AZ Book Awards Finalist and was named a Denver Post and Entertainment Weekly Best Books of 2015.
 Both books were national bestsellers.